alfrepo/blog/content/docs/notes/article000034.md

 AWS DataSync is a service that can be used to copy files between on-premises storage and AWS storage services, such as Amazon S3, Amazon FSx for Windows File Server, and Amazon FSx for Lustre.
 DataSync can be used to copy large amounts of data quickly and efficiently.

-### **AWS Schema Conversion Tool (SCT):**

-AWS Schema Conversion Tool (SCT) is a tool that can be used to convert the schema of an on-premises database to a compatible schema for an AWS database.
-This can be helpful if you need to migrate a database to a different database platform.

 ### **AWS Data Pipeline:**

-AWS Data Pipeline is a service that can be used to automate theETL process.
+AWS Data Pipeline is a service that can be used to automate the ETL process.
 It can be used to schedule and monitor data flows that move data from one AWS service to another.

 ## Links